 Prescription drug abuse is a national issue.
 All over the United States, deaths from accidental overdoses of painkillers now outnumber overdoses from heroin and cocaine.
-The misconception among college students being prescription drugs are safer than other types of drugs.
-The large risks associated with misuse of prescription drugs affect decisions of personal responsibility when it comes to using drugs.
+The misconception among college students being prescription drugs is safer than other types of drugs.
+The large risks associated with the misuse of prescription drugs affect decisions of personal responsibility when it comes to using drugs.

 Seeking Help from Drugs

 College students are under pressure and immense amounts of stress to perform in school.
-As finals week approaches, students will look to take whatever possible to help pass classes, stay up late to study and do what is necessary to make the grade.
+As finals week approaches, students will look to take whatever possible to help pass classes, stay up late to study, and do what is necessary to make the grade.
 Turning to prescription drugs such as Adderall and Ritalin is not going to solve problems, it may make the problems worse.

 From Street to Pharmacy